drjs/paperanalysis/README.md

   * presence of MATLAB logo?
 5. Make parser use MATLAB's big data functionality for maximum efficiency.
 6. Add checks to GetFilesUI to disable semantic surface with less than 5 papers.
 The surface is not meaningful otherwise.
+7. Make it possible to load a project from file.